mantzavinos004/Files_unknown/README.md

 It takes a moment, but after a while we got results.txt file we can check.
 It contains a bunch of crap, but using grep we can get our flag:
 $ cat results.txt | grep 1753c{

+7) .kdbx
+   you need keepass to find the code. sudo apt install keepassxc git clone keepass4brute.sh and run it with rockyou.txt